 Kids learn best when having fun!
 Here is a game I started to play practicing geometric understanding and spatial reasoning.

 My Favorite Thing: “cheat sheets” – nice review study guide reference sheets!

-Another great feature is there are practice problems for students to solve.
-The solutions let you click to reveal each step one at at time!
-That is great!
-If a student gets stuck half-way through, he or she can check out the next step without revealing the entire solution.
+Another great feature of this website that’s why it is tagged as one of the top math websites is that there are practice problems for students to solve!
+The solutions let you click to reveal each step one at a time!
+This feature is perfect for if a student gets stuck halfway through, he or she can check out the next step without revealing the entire solution.